Pain

 There is no psychological pain in the present moment.

-Sometimes when you are feeling dark, you should give yourself a gift, force your face muscles to smile, and decide to put off worrying until tomorrow.
+Sometimes when you are feeling dark, you should give yourself a small gift (could be simple), force your face muscles to smile, and decide to put off worrying until tomorrow.